 - Classroom Technology

-Unlike fall and spring, summer classrooms are not automatically enabled with classroom technology.
+Unlike fall and spring classrooms, summer classrooms are not automatically enabled with classroom technology.
 Summer instructors must request classroom technology from Classroom Educational Technology Services.
 Requests can be made online.
-We highly recommended that you place your requests as early as possible, and that all requests are submitted no later than two weeks prior to the start of your class.
-Please contact your program coordinator with any questions.
+We highly recommend that you place your requests as early as possible, and that all requests are submitted no later than two weeks prior to the start of your class.

 Please submit your grades by the deadlines posted on the Academic Calendar.
 Faculty will use MyAccess to submit their final grades.
 For an explanation of the University grading system, please consult the Undergraduate Bulletin.